The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Lodging While Traveling Long-Term as Digital Nomads

 One of the most expensive parts of life is the cost of putting a roof over your head at night.
 This holds true when staying in one place and paying a mortgage or rent each month, as well as when traveling long-term and staying in a hotel, guest house, short-term rental, etc. for days, weeks, or a few months.
-Before we embarked on our long-term travel and digital nomad lifestyle, we’d done research to come up with an assortment of cheap and alternative lodging options.
+Before we embarked on our financially independent/retire early (FIRE), long-term travel, and digital nomad lifestyle, we’d done research to come up with an assortment of cheap and alternative lodging options.

 As we’ve put these options into practice over the last couple of years, there are a few that we utilize more often than others, as they work well with our travel style and digital nomad needs.
-We write often about our long-term house sitting and how much we love it, but scheduling back-to-back house sitting assignments can be a challenge and so we’re often left with a gap between house sit jobs.
+We write often about our long-term house sitting and how much we love it, but scheduling back-to-back house sitting assignments can be a challenge and therefore we’re often left with a gap in between house sitting jobs.

 So, what better way to fill these gaps than with free hotel room stays?!